Diagram and Chart Properties

 ### Post-selection

-Filters data sets from correlated data types using logical conditions.
+Filters data sets from correlated data types using logical conditions - see [Pre-selection](#pre-selection) for how the data types are correlated.
 Define a **Name** (shown in layout interfaces) and a **Condition** using selection syntax.
 Conditions can be parameterized with placeholders: `%NUMERICPARAM` (numeric fields), `%STRINGPARAM` (text fields), `%DATEPARAM` (date fields).
 Set a **Default value** for parameterized conditions.
 Enable **Make available as quick setting** to expose the parameter in layout interfaces.
 Display selector content in layouts using `$%SelectorContent:Selector_name[@format]$` - use `@t` for translated values or `@c` for key codes.

 ## Reference: Text and Labeling